It can really be confusing when you feel something just isn’t right but you’re not sure whether to trust your gut instincts feeling–or not.

-Susie’s grandson is going back to college tomorrow and she had invited him to lunch today so she could spend some time with him before he left.
+Awhile back, Susie’s grandson was going back to college and she had invited him to lunch so she could spend some time with him before he left.

 She could just send him off with love instead of putting up a barrier between the two of them.